 Subsequent Work.
 Subsequent to the original version of this paper [BGI+], a number of other works have continued to develop our theoretical understanding of the possibility and limitations of obfuscation.
 The paper [GK] provides negative results for obfuscating natural and cryptographically useful functionalities (as opposed to our contrived functionalities), with respect to a stronger definition of security.
-The papers [LPS, Wee, DS, NS1, NS2] explore the possibility of obfuscating simple but useful functionalities such as "point functions" and generalizations, a line of work begun in the previous work of [Can, CMR].
-The papers [HMS, HRSV] propose strong definitions of obfuscation that are suitable for cryptographic applications, and in [HRSV], it is shown how to obfuscate a specific "re-encryption" functionality with respect to one of these definitions.
+The papers [LPS, Wee, DS, NS1, NS2] explore the possibility of obfuscating simple but useful functionalities such as "point functions" and generalizations, a line of work begun in the work of [Can, CMR], which preceded our work.
+The papers [HMS, HRSV] propose definitions of obfuscation that are suitable for cryptographic applications (strengthening Definition 2.2 in some respects and weakening it in others), and [HRSV] shows how to obfuscate a specific "reencryption" functionality with respect to one of these definitions.
 The paper [GR] proposes and explores a definition of obfuscation that does not fall within the scope of our impossibility result (and is closely related to our notion of indistinguishability obfuscators from Definition 7.1).